First budget to get your first keys

 - Moving van

-This is can difficult to estimate due to circumstances such as the distance the moving company will need to travel, as will added extras such as packing, storage or additional boxes.
+This can be difficult to estimate due to circumstances such as the distance the moving company will need to travel, as will added extras such as packing, storage or additional boxes.
 You should therefore check with a range of companies in your area, to find the average cost for your move.

 Between May 2020 – February 2021, Rightmove stated that ‘garden’ was their most second most searched term, with ‘garage’ coming first.
 The pandemic is making buyers view property requirements differently, and this may also apply to first time buyers looking to move to commuter towns that include a larger property with a garden, but a longer commute.